narcode/codeklavier/README.md

 Please install the latest release of [SuperCollider](http://supercollider.github.io)

+__For this developement branch add the CodeKlavier directory to your sys.path so the CK modules are recognized__

+in your ~/.bash_profile or equivalent add the following lines (make sure you have the correct path!):

+`# Modules for the CodeKlavier PYTHONPATH="/path/to/your/codeklavier/project/folder:$PYTHONPATH"
+export PYTHONPATH`

+As an example, the path to the Codeklavier in my system looks like this:
+`
+PYTHONPATH="/Users/narcodeb/Development/Repos/codeklavier-python/CodeKlavier:$PYTHONPATH"
+`

 ## Test run
 After installing the libraries, plug in your midi device and run the miditest by ``python3 miditest.py``.
 After you complete the setup and configuration, you will see the midi messages on the screen.
 After that: try playing a ``hello world`` piece.
 Move into the ``hello world`` directory and run ``python3 hello_world.py``.